PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 #### 3.4.1
 * Button.GetText - Button class method.
 Returns the current text being shown on a button.
 * Menu - Tearoff option.
 Determines if menus should allow them to be torn off
-* Help - Shorcut button.
+* Help - Shortcut button.
 Like Submit, cancel, etc
 * ReadButton - shortcut for ReadFormButton

 #### 3.5.0